The Netherlands and the EU internal market

 Inspection agencies monitor EU internal market products

-In the Netherlands, there are 6 inspection agencies which monitor whether products meet EU requirements.
-These are:
+In the Netherlands, the following inspection agencies monitor whether products meet EU requirements:

 - the Dutch Food and Consumer Product Safety Authority (NVWA), which monitors consumer products;